colin-gourlay/sundown-sessions/src/content/artists/d/del-shannon/index.md

 editorialSummary: >
   Del Shannon's timeless melodies and unmistakable voice helped shape the sound of early rock and pop.
 artist_page: true
+lastReviewed: 2026-07-13
 ---

 ## About

-Charles Weedon Westover (December 30, 1934 – February 8, 1990), better known by his stage name Del Shannon, was an American musician, singer and songwriter, best known for his 1961 number-one Billboard hit "Runaway".
-In 1999, he was posthumously inducted into the Rock and Roll Hall of Fame.
-In addition to his music career, he had minor acting roles.
+Del Shannon was an American singer, songwriter and musician best known for the 1961 hit "Runaway", with its dramatic vocal and distinctive Musitron keyboard break.
+His work blended early rock 'n' roll, pop melodrama and restless experimentation, leaving a catalogue that stretches well beyond his signature single.